Overrided/Fb2.Document/Readme.md

 As one might see, given call ignores case and checks if received value can be used as `TextAlignment`.

 For more details on methods for querying the model's attributes, see [Fb2Node.Methods](#Fb2Node-Methods).

+## Editing

+All descendants of `Fb2Node` class has certain interface to perform basic CRUD operations on node's data.

+Since `2.1.0` version of a library all nodes provide content manipulation APIs along with `Attributes` modification methods.

+### Editing Content API

+For any descendant of `Fb2Container` basic method of adding other nodes to actual content is `AddContent(Fb2Node node)`.

+Let's say you want to add `Strong` node to `Paragraph`.

+Different methods based on above-mentioned `AddContent` are covering most of common use-cases.

+### Editing Attributes API

 ## API